Last updated 11/12/2019, as Disney+ is now available!

 The pricing – $6.99 a month – is also quite attractive.
 This puts it decidedly in the budget-friendly category, as it will be one of the cheapest streaming services!

 Disney’s move into their own streaming service has big implications for Netflix and the entire streaming industry.
-This recent video from The Verge explains the shift well:

 The streaming industry is becoming crowded, with more and more services popping up.
 Customers will have to carefully consider which services they find the most valuable.